-The intent of the Shared Parking Zone is to provide adequate parking for any given use while acknowledging that a shared parking zone will reduce the need for unnecessary levels of parking and the need for excessive paving and impermeable surfaces in the core Village.
-The Shared Parking Zone provides for the minimum parking requirements as noted in Table B: Parking Requirements By Use, yet allows a user within the zone to park in off-site locations.
-Users may request designated parking spaces as needed and allowed by the Three Springs Mercado District Parking Management program.
+The intent of the Shared Parking Zone is to provide adequate parking for uses within the delineated area while acknowledging that a shared parking zone will reduce the need for unnecessary levels of parking and the need for excessive paving and impermeable surfaces in the core Village.
+Users within the Shared Parking Zone may request to count on-street parking spaces towards their required parking.
+Such requests will be considered and may be approved at the discretion of the Three Springs Design Review Committee and the City of Durango.